IanHShin/Ivy-Tutoring/README.md

 ```bash
 cd Ivy-Tutoring
 ```
 To download all dependencies simply run this.
-THIS IS A MUST
 ```python
 pip3 install -r requirements.txt
 (OR)